-JEFF GRAUBART-CERVONE (1993): He has been an activist and advocate for gay and lesbian human rights for more than 35 years in the Midwest and Chicago.
+JEFF GRAUBART-CERVONE (1993): He has been an activist and advocate for gay and lesbian human rights for 40 years in the Midwest and Chicago.
 He participated in the passage of human rights legislation, in the campaign to overcome the anti-gay and -lesbian efforts of Anita Bryant, and in 1970s demonstrations for same-sex marriage.